randree/multibase/README.md

 # Benchmark

-After shutting down one read node after another and heavy concurrent load the rerouting was (almost) seamless.
-When turning them on again the system went back to a equal distribution between read nodes.
+After shutting down one read node after another under heavy concurrent load the rerouting was (almost) seamless.
+When turning them on again the system went back to a equal distribution between read nodes without any interruptions.

 A quantitative analysis would be interesting.

 # Testing

-For testing this package go to the directory root and execute
+For testing this module go to directory root and execute
 ```bash
 $ docker-compose up
 ```